RSS

 • You may want to tour a few model homes to gauge the type of furniture chosen by design teams to create a spacious yet comfortable atmosphere.
 Note how that furniture is arranged to cultivate a certain feeling.

 • After having armed yourself with some ideas, stand back and look at each of your rooms.
 What will you need to remove?
 Remember, most homes contain too much furniture for showings.
-These are items that you have grown comfortable with and that have become incorporated into your everyday routine.
+These are items that you have grown comfortable with, which have become incorporated into your everyday routine.
 However, each room should offer a sense of spaciousness, so some furniture will likely need to be placed in storage.

 Storage Areas